 Final thoughts / Conclusion

 So there you have it, algaecide isn’t necessary for keeping your water clear, but it can help in some cases when your sanitizer level may drop below-recommended levels.

 There are different types of algaecides to treat different types of algae so it’s important to consider what you want to use it for and then choose based on that.

 The best solution for using algaecide is to keep your sanitizer level in range and prevent the need for algaecide all together.

-Sutro can help you by testing your water 3x/day and telling you if your sanitizer is low or if your pH and alkalinity are out of range and then telling you how to adjust your water so that you avoid algae
+Sutro pool monitoring system can help you by testing your water 3x/day and telling you if your sanitizer is low or if your pH and alkalinity are out of range and then telling you how to adjust your water so that you avoid algae